Anatomy & Background

 Moderate to Severe Cases

-If the problem persists, consult with your pain management specialist.
+If the problem persists, consult with your NJ pain specialists.
 Your physician should perform a thorough evaluation to determine the severity of the condition and the plan of care.

 Medicine Intervenes and Managing Your Pain

 Avoiding the activities that produce the pain or stress in the involved joint is the first line of treatment.